atran1015/ftp/README.md

-note to team:
-feel free to edit/replace files as needed

-to run cli.py:
+User Two terminals to run both of file

+Run server.py first:

-python cli.py serv.py PORTNUMBER
+python server.py PORTNUMBER

+Run client.py

+python client.py localhost PORTNUMBER (works but that's not what we need)

-*serv.py to be fixed with server machine (ecs.fullerton.edu)
+Need to be fixed:

-to run serv.py:
-python serv.py PORTNUMBER
+python client.py ecs.fullerton.edu PORTNUMBER

+is not working